danmayer/coverband/README.md

 * Allow sampling to avoid the performance overhead on every request.
 * Ignore directories to avoid overhead data collection on vendor, lib, etc.
-* Take a baseline to get initial app execution during app initialization.
+* Take a baseline to get initial app execution during app initialization. (the baseline is important because some code is executed during app load, but might not be invoked during any requests, think prefetching, initial cache builds, setting constants, etc...)
 * Development mode for additional code usage details (number of LOC execution during single request, etc).
 * Coverband is not intended for test code coverage, for that just check out [SimpleCov](https://github.com/colszowka/simplecov).